nhvn/first-browser-game/README.md

 # first-browser-game
-This game is similar the 'Mario' games where your main objective is to reach to your destination by jumping through obstacles and enemies without dying.
+This game is similar the original game 'Flappy bird' where your main objective is to dodge barriers to get as far as you can but the only difference is that there actually is a destination.
 My inspiration for this is that it gives me nostalgic memories from the days when games were much simpler.